Understanding the Stock Market - The Basic Rules Every Trader Should Know

 Conversely, a great company will sometimes climb out of its comfort zone to a price where suddenly there are more willing sellers than buyers.

-Price is about to plummet, and it’s the short seller who will reap the benefits.
+This means price is about to plummet, and it’s the short seller who will reap the benefits.

 Stock Market Basics Rule #2: Stay Liquid

+There are two main components to this rule.
 First, the stock has to be actively traded — at least 100,000 shares in daily volume.

 Second, you should stick to tickers with a price below $50 simply because the liquidity requirements above that level become distracting for most traders.